tobyesmith/singularity101/_sources/lab4.md

 ## Remote building

-The ability to build a container on an external resource is built in since Singularity 3.0, to demonstrate we can take the very same lab3.def file but in this case, submit it to a remote build service.
-Note that the sudo is not needed anymore so it is dropped and the -r flag is added, also you need to have an account in SCS, an access token and login to the service.
+Since SingularityCE 3.0, the ability to build a container on an external resource is built in.
+To demonstrate this feature, we can use the same `demo.def` file and submit it to a remote build service.
+Note that sudo is no longer necessary, so it is omitted, and the -r flag is added.
+Additionally, you must have an SCS account, an access token, and be logged into the service.

 ```bash
 $ singularity build --remote lab3-remote.sif lab3.def